-Answered By: Laura Sider Last Updated: Mar 09, 2017 Views: 98
+Answered By: Laura Galas Last Updated: May 19, 2023 Views: 243

-- नेपाल: 0 result in Books+, 2 results in Articles+
+- "नेपाल": 0 results in Books+ and approximately 5 results in Articles+

-- Nepal: over 5,000 results in Books+ (including over 150 items in the Nepali language), and over 425,000 results in Articles+
+- "Nepal": over 8,000 results in Books+ (including over 150 items in the Nepali language), and over 154,000 results in Articles+

-SOME LANGUAGES have many records in Quicksearch that have original script (non-Roman) text in them.
+Some languages have many records in Quicksearch that have original script (non-Roman) text in them.
 Try searching in both the original script and Romanization for these languages:

 - Chinese